jannecederberg/disqus-notify-content-author/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Rename plugin name from "Disqus Notify Content Author" to "Disqus Notify Post/Page Author"

 = 1.0 =
 * First public release on Wordpress.org

 == Upgrade Notice ==

+= 1.0.1 =
+This is simply a change in the name of the plugin; if you already installed this plugin, there's no need to upgrade.

 = 1.0 =
 Initial public release.
 Nothing to upgrade.